-Fairtrade certification in sugar cane focuses on small-scale producers and there are currently 62,700 cane farmers participating in Fairtrade.
+Fairtrade certification in sugar cane focuses on small-scale producers and there are more than 54,960 sugar cane farmers in 19 countries participating in Fairtrade.
 The main economic provision of Fairtrade Standards in sugar is the Fairtrade Premium of $60 per tonne of sugar ($80 per tonne for certified organic sugar) in addition to the negotiated price.
 In Malawi, investment of the Premium has improved food security for cane farmers while in Belize, investments in farming improvements have increased productivity by 21 per cent.

 Read more about why smallholder sugar farmers need help and what Fairtrade is doing to support them.

 Fairtrade sugar is stocked by many major retailers and supermarkets – and is used in some chocolate bars as well as by restaurants and ice cream makers.
 Next time you bake a cake or sprinkle sugar on your pancakes, make it Fairtrade and make life a little sweeter for the farmers who produced it as well.